NVIDIA/NeMo-Aligner/docs/user-guide/dpo.rst

 When it comes to ideal hyperparameters for DPO training, much will depend on the characteristics of your SFT or base/foundation model.
 Consequently, there are no one-size-fits-all parameters that will universally work in all cases.
 However, the following list is a brief overview of which hyperparameters we have perturbed for various model sizes and their effects:

-* global_batch_size: generally, we have found that, all other parameters held equal, lower GBS performs worse.
+* global_batch_size: Generally, we have found that, all other parameters held equal, lower GBS performs worse.
 GBS of 256 or 512 seems to be the sweet spot for most models we trained.
-* epochs: highly sensitive to training data size.
+* epochs: Highly sensitive to training data size.
 We recommend you start with 1 epoch and then add on from there.
 We did not see any improvements beyond 3 epochs.
-* learning rate: we tested cosine annealing with a warmup of 10 steps, followed by a slow decay to a constant rate.
+* learning rate: We tested cosine annealing with a warmup of 10 steps, followed by a slow decay to a constant rate.
 That constant rate should be fairly low.
 We saw the best performance with 9e-7 and 5-e7.
-* ref_policy_kl_penalty: we generally saw better performance with lower values of 0.1, 0.2, 0.5, and 1.0.
+* ref_policy_kl_penalty: We generally saw better performance with lower values of 0.1, 0.2, 0.5, and 1.0.
 Occasionally, values as high as 5.0 worked too.